trojanc/node-influx-uptimerobot/README.md

 - **influx.username** Username for your influxdb server.
 - **influx.password** Password for your influxdb server.
 - **influx.database** Name of the influxdb database to use

+# Uptime Robot configuration
+To use this tool you need to get a API key from your Uptime Robot account.

+This can be retrieve from [My Settings](https://uptimerobot.com/dashboard#mySettings) by either creating a Main API Key, or a Monitor Specific API Key.

+If you create a Main API Key you will be able to log all monitors, if you use a Monitor Specific API Key you will only be able to log that single monitor.

 ## Influx DB configuration
 You can create a new influxdb database using